moldham74/AussieCAS/index.md

 Big part is emergence - Stable macro patterns arising from local interaction of individual entities

+Complexity is not a theory but a movement in the sciences that studies how the interacting elements in a system create overall patterns, and how these overall patterns in turn cause the interacting elements to change or adapt.

 ## Why study Computational Social Science?
 Computational social science (CSS) is an emerging field at the intersection of social science, math, and computer science that utilizes numerical models to further our understanding of societies, markets, and human behavior.
 In contrast to traditional approaches to social science (e.g., inferential statistics, axiomatic modeling, or interviews), the numerical nature of the models present both unique opportunities and methodological challenges that will be discussed throughout the semester.
 For example, how do we introduce adaptive behavior into our models of human conflict and cooperation?
 Why are things as they are?
 How do we evaluate policies when decision makers are boundedly rational?
 The course addresses these questions drawing on recent advances in computational modeling and data science.